volusiaidpa/volusiaidpa.github.io/about.md

 <h5>The match entry fee is $15 for VCGHC members and $20 for non-members.</h5><br />

-#### TWO MATCHES, ONE DAY

-As the VCGHC has grown so has the diverse list of competition disciplines it offers and our club has now grown large enough to support multiple matches at the same time.
-In addition to the IDPA match the GM Knockdown Steel match has start times at 9am and 1pm.
-Shooters participating in the IDPA match have the option to enjoy a full day of shooting fun by shooting the IDPA match in the morning and the Knockdown Steel match in the afternoon.

 #### SCHEDULE

 We try to adhere to this schedule as closely as possible, of course some matches run longer than others but our goal is to have